 While the concept of enterprise service management (ESM) has been around for well over a decade, the terminology isn’t necessarily something that people are aware of.
 Especially because the term “enterprise service management” isn’t the most commonly used way of pointing to what it is and does.
-So, with this Enterprise Service Management Explained article, I’m going to attempt to describe what ESM is, along with why it helps.Check out this in-depth article from @SophieDanby on what enterprise service management is, its many other names, adoption levels, & where it fits in with digital transformation. #ESM #ITSM #digitaltransformation Click To Tweet
+So, with this article, I’m going to attempt to describe what enterprise service management is, along with why it helps.Check out this in-depth article from @SophieDanby on what enterprise service management is, its many other names, adoption levels, & where it fits in with digital transformation. #ESM #ITSM #digitaltransformation Click To Tweet

 Enterprise service management explained

 As with anything these days, the advent of the Internet has meant that anyone can create and share their definitions of things.
 An added issue with enterprise service management is that there isn’t an industry-agreed definition as to what it is.
-Plus, as covered in the next section, ESM isn’t a universally used term.
+Plus, as covered in the next section, enterprise service management isn’t a universally used term.

-However, the following is a good example – definition-wise – of what ESM is:
+However, the following is a good example – definition-wise – of what enterprise service management is:

 “The use of IT service management (ITSM) principles and capabilities in other business areas to improve their operational performance, services, experiences, and outcomes.”